netzwerg/react-svg-tooltip/README.md

 ## Example Usage

 This example demonstrates how to attach a rectangular tooltip with some text to a circle shape.
-The `for` property accepts a reference to an arbitrary element (a circle in our example), which further serves as the mouse trigger.
+The `triggerRef` property accepts a reference to an arbitrary element (a circle in our example), which further serves as the mouse trigger.
 Note how the x/y-coordinates of the tooltip contents (`rect` and `text`) can be expressed relative to the mouse position.

 ```jsx